OpenBuildings/join-us/why-clippings.md

 Why join Clippings?
 ===================

-Here are a few reasons why you would want to join our team:
+Here are some reasons why you would want to join our team:

 ### Mission and values

 Our mission is to redesign the furniture design industry.
-This sounds quite bold as most of the industry is operating offline and quite slow to change, but we see this as an opportunity.
+This sounds bold as most of the industry is operating offline and slow to change, but we see this as an opportunity.

 We are fulfilling our vision by creating a platform to directly connect design brands and individual designers with their end customers - architects, interior